I'm Honey!

 Recent Articles

-10 Small Acts of Kindness For This Week
+10 Small Acts of Kindness to Perform This Season

 “Kindness costs you nothing.” -Irish Proverb

-I recently read a study that said practicing one Random Act of Kindness (RAOK) everyday, reduces anxiety, feelings of depression, and floods your system with the same hormones that make you calmer, healthier and happier.
+I recently read a study that said practicing one Random Act of Kindness (RAoK) every day reduces anxiety and feelings of depression.
+And it suffuses your system with the hormones that make you calmer, healthier and happier.
 Imagine that, being kind to someone else gives you benefits.

 The History of Women and Random Acts of Kindness